François Ruffin: Political positions

-He regularly insists on the need to establish the junction between the two electorate hearts of the left, namely the working class, associated with the workers and the unions on one side, and the intellectuals and professionals of the education of the another, because according to him, only the "convergence of struggles" can lead to a social movement of sufficient magnitude to achieve change.
+Ruffin regularly insists on the need to establish the junction between the two electorate hearts of the left, namely the working class, associated with the workers and trade unions on one side, and the intellectuals and professionals of the education on the other, because according to him, only the "convergence of struggles" can lead to a social movement of sufficient magnitude to achieve change.
 To do this, he seeks in particular to fight against the class scorn he identifies against the lower classes.

-He wants to politically join the "red" left of the social struggle and the "green" left of the environmentalists, a junction he qualifies as a "necessity".
+He wants to politically join the red left of the social struggle and the green left of the environmentalists, a junction he qualifies as "a necessity".
 This junction is also associated in his thinking that the popular class ("more attached to the social question") and the petty bourgeoisie ("more attached to the ecological question") must be brought together.
 Maurice Kriegel-Valrimont is one of his political models.
 He defined himself as partial to the Left Front before "taking note of their suicide".

-In June 2016, he participated in the launch of a campaign calling to no longer vote for the Socialist Party, including in the second round against the right or the far-right, and called for the emergence of a "populist movement of the left".

-During the presidential election of 2017, he supports the candidacy of Jean-Luc Mélenchon, without however wishing to sign the charter of La France Insoumise, although he later joined their parliamentary group in the National Assembly.
+In June 2016, Ruffin participated in the launch of a campaign calling to no longer vote for the Socialist Party, including in the second round against the right or the far-right, and called for the emergence of a "populist movement of the left".
+During the 2017 French presidential election, he supported the candidacy of Jean-Luc Mélenchon without wishing to sign the charter of La France Insoumise, although he later joined their parliamentary group in the National Assembly.
 In May 2017, he published in Le Monde an open letter to Emmanuel Macron, whom he considers an "already hated future president".
-He votes for him in the second round of the presidential election, while indicating that he is "not proud" and promising to be a "firm opponent".
+He voted for him in the second round of the presidential election, while indicating that he is "not proud" and promising to be a "firm opponent".

+In May 2023, Ruffin publicly called for signing a citizens' initiative petition on the National Assembly website, advocating for the establishment of the Citizens' Initiative Referendum in the Constitution, one of the flagship measures of the Yellow Vest movement.

 Political engagements and actions as deputy

-" Minimum wage deputy "
+"Minimum wage deputy"

-In 2017, François Ruffin announces that he will be a "minimum wage deputy ", who will donate part of his income to Charity word, then specifies that he receives from the Assembly on an account a little more than 7 000 euros gross of allowances, including 1,200 transferred to his personal account, which is the net minimum wage, the rest being used to pay his taxes, while the remaining 3,000 euros go to associations.
+In 2017, Ruffin announced that he will be a "minimum wage deputy", who will donate part of his income to Charity word, then specifies that he receives from the Assembly on an account a little more than 7 000 euros gross of allowances, including 1,200 transferred to his personal account, which is the net minimum wage, the rest being used to pay his taxes, while the remaining 3,000 euros go to associations.
 The payment of a major part of the parliamentary allowance was an old tradition within the PCF (French communist party), which had supported Ruffin from the first round.
 His colleague from LFI Alexis Corbière, however, believes that his books and films bring him enough incomes.